Gillardo/ngx-bootstrap-datetime-popup/README.md

 <datetime-popup [(value)]="myDate" [closeButton]="myCloseOptions"></datetime-popup>
 ```

-Since i dont really like the style of the ngx-bootstrap datePicker, you can override the css like any other style, here is an example
+Since i don't really like the style of the ngx-bootstrap datePicker, you can override the css like any other style, here is an example

 This css also overrides the glyphicon icons that are no longer used in bootstrap 4.